 The duty of care to grit public car parksMar 01, 2019

-The Court of Appeal has recently considered the duty of care owed by Local Authorities to grit public car parks.
+Back in 2019, the Court of Appeal considered the duty of care owed by Local Authorities to grit public car parks.

 The case went back to the cold winter of 2012.
 Mr Ivor Cook who was 78 at the time visited the Bush Car Park which is situated in a suburban area of Swansea.
 It was a Council car park managed by Swansea City Council.

-This car park in question was reasonably small accommodating 40 cars.
-It was open 24 hours a day 7 days a week and was open to the elements.
-The evidence was that Swansea City Council had 46 car parks to look after, most of which were unmanned.
-The Council’s policy was not to proactively grit the unmanned car parks.
-However, if a member of the public reports a dangerous area caused by ice in the car park then they would send someone out to grit it.
-This is caused a reactive system of gritting.
+This car park in question was reasonably small accommodating just 40 cars.
+It was open 24 hours a day 7 days a week, but it was open to the elements.
+The evidence showed that Swansea City Council had 46 car parks to look after, but most of these were unmanned.
+At this time, the Council’s policy was not to proactively grit the unmanned car parks.
+However, if a member of the public reported a dangerous area caused by ice in the car park, the council would send someone out to grit it.
+This caused a reactive system of gritting.

 Ivor Cook had parked his car at about 10.30am and was walking towards the ticket machine on a slight slope when he slipped on black ice near the ticket machine.
 He fell and sustained injuries.
 His case was brought under the Occupiers Liability Act 1957 and when his case was heard in the Swansea County Court the Judge found that the Council was not in breach of a duty of care under the 1957 Act.
 Mr Cook felt that was unduly harsh and took his case to the Court of Appeal.